PujanShresthaBlueCloud/gjit-github/README.md

 //we have to merge branches inorder to make changes into files

-// rebasing the branches into master
+// rebasing the branches into master be on master branch first and then command below git rebase firstBranch

+// to generate ssh-keygen for push operation to github ssh-keygen